casper-network/docs/source/docs/casper/resources/tutorials/beginner/upgrade-contract.md

 :::note

-Installing counter contract version 1 as shown in the [counter tutorial](/counter-testnet) is a prerequisite before installing counter contract version 2.
+Installing the first version of the contract, as shown in the [Counter tutorial](/counter-testnet), is a prerequisite before installing the second version.

 :::